-There are 4 main restrictive clauses you can use when it comes to employees:
+The four main restrictive clauses you can use when it comes to employees are:

 You may have heard of them before but never really known how or when to use them but they can be vital when things go wrong with an employee.

-Once you've got your policy in place, you'll need to look into the contracts of the employees that are up for promotion.
-If they started as a junior and are now moving into a role where they will have access to vital client information, then you'll want to add the clause in before they sign the dotted line.
-It's always good to let them know that some aspects of their contract will be changing to come in line with their new role.
+Once you've got your policy in place, you'll need to look into the contracts of employees who are up for promotion or who are making a sideways step into a new department.
+For example, if they started as a junior and are now moving into a role where they will have access to sensitive client data and other vital information, then you'll want to add the clause before they sign the dotted line.
+You should always let them know which aspects of their contract are changing to come in line with their new role.

 This can be a really tricky one.
-You've finally got a great team and then one leaves taking 3 with them.
-Well, there's something you can do about it.
+You've finally got a great team, and then one leaves, taking three of your best performers with them.
+Don’t worry, there's something you can do about it.
 Legally, you're allowed to add in a restrictive clause.
-In this case, it would be a non-compete and non-poaching of staff.
+In this case, it would be a non-compete and non-poaching of staff clause.
 Again, like the non-solicitation of clients and non-dealing with clients clause, it has to be relevant to the individual employee and not a blanket clause that you use for everyone.

 These restrictive clauses may well work in your favour, but always remember, they can work well for the employee too.
 If you terminate a contract early, without notice or in breach of its terms, then the employee is no longer tied to the restrictions of their contract.

 So, it's time to get a little proactive.
 Get help and advice from someone who is legally qualified, draft up your policies and contracts and save yourself from a big business headache in the future.
 A little work now will be invaluable in the long run.

 Communication is the key to these restrictive clauses.
 Make sure your employees know what’s in their contract of employment and why — this will limit anything like this from happening going forwards.